libra/website/docs/community/coding-guidelines.md

 Libra contains [property-based tests](https://blog.jessitron.com/2013/04/25/property-based-testing-what-is-it/) written in Rust using the [`proptest` framework](https://github.com/AltSysrq/proptest).
 Property-based tests generate random test cases and assert that invariants, also called *properties*, hold about the code under test.

-Some examples of properties tested in Libra:
+Some examples of properties tested in Libra Core:

-* Every serializer and deserializer pair is tested for correctness with random inputs to the serializer.
-Any pair of functions that are inverses of each other can be tested this way.
+* Every serializer and deserializer pair is tested for correctness, with random inputs to the serializer.
+A pair of functions that are inverse of each other can be tested this way.
-* The results of executing common transactions through the VM are tested using randomly generated scenarios and a simplified model as an *oracle*.
+* The results of executing common transactions through the VM are tested using randomly generated scenarios, and a simplified model as an *oracle*.

 A tutorial for `proptest` can be found in the [`proptest` book](https://altsysrq.github.io/proptest-book/proptest/getting-started.html).

-References:
+For further information on property testing refer to:

-* [What is Property Based Testing?](https://hypothesis.works/articles/what-is-property-based-testing/) (Includes a comparison with fuzzing.)
+* [What is Property Based Testing?](https://hypothesis.works/articles/what-is-property-based-testing/) (includes a comparison with fuzzing)
 * [An introduction to property-based testing](https://fsharpforfunandprofit.com/posts/property-based-testing/)
 * [Choosing properties for property-based testing](https://fsharpforfunandprofit.com/posts/property-based-testing-2/)

 *Fuzzing*

-Libra contains harnesses for fuzzing crash-prone code like deserializers, using [`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) through [`cargo fuzz`](https://rust-fuzz.github.io/book/cargo-fuzz.html).
+Libra contains harnesses for fuzzing crash-prone code like deserializers, which use [`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) through [`cargo fuzz`](https://rust-fuzz.github.io/book/cargo-fuzz.html).
 For more, see the `testsuite/libra_fuzzer` directory.